Pacific-Softwares/larpress-digital/documents/docs/getting-started/installation.md

 Use this when you have a hosting control panel with a browser File Manager.

 1) Upload package
-- Download the LaraPressDigital release ZIP.
+- Download the larpress release ZIP.
 - In your panel, open File Manager and navigate to your target directory:
   - Root domain: `public_html/`
   - Subdomain/addon: that site’s document root